Invariant theory and scaling algorithms for maximum likelihood estimation: Connections to representations of quivers

 \begin{proof}[Proof of Theorem~\ref{thm:king}] The equivalence of (a) and (b) is Theorem~\ref{thm:MLEversusStabilityComplex}.
-In the following, we prove the equivalence of (b) and (c).
+It remains to prove the equivalence of (b) and (c).
 Recall that $\theta = (m_2, -m_1)$.
 By \cite[Proposition~3.1]{King} the matrix tuple $Y = (Y_1,\ldots,Y_n)$ is $\chi_\theta$-stable if and only if the representation $(\CC^{m_1}, \CC^{m_2}; Y)$ is $\theta$-stable.
 First, we show that the former is equivalent to being stable under the action of $H$.
-Then we rephrase the latter as the shrunk subspace condition Theorem~\ref{thm:king}(c).
+Then we rephrase the latter as the shrunk subspace condition~(c).